hadrienj/hadrienj.github.io/_posts/2018-03-02-Deep-Learning-Book-Series-Introduction.md

 # Requirements

-This content is aimed at begginners but it should be easier for people with at least some experience with mathematics.
+This content is aimed at beginners but it should be easier for people with at least some experience with mathematics.

 # Enjoy

+I hope that will find something interesting in that series.
 I tried to be as accurate as I could.
-However, if you encounter errors/misunderstandings/typos...
-Please report it!
-It is very valuable!
-You can send me emails or open issues and pull request in the notebooks gihub.
+If you find errors/misunderstandings/typos… Please report it!
+You can send me emails or open issues and pull request in the notebooks Github.

 # References